-Edith Lesley Wolfard's living room — the entire school that first semester — today serves as the office of Lesley University President Joseph B. Moore in one of three Cambridge campuses.
+Edith Lesley Wolfard's living room — the entire school that first semester — today serves as the office of Lesley University President Jeff A. Weiss in one of three Cambridge campuses.
 To learn more about the history of Lesley University, visit our Centennial page.

 29 Everett Street